iterative/dvc.org/content/docs/command-reference/root.md

 ## Description

 Returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory. `dvc root` is useful for referencing a file in another directory when working in a subdirectory of the project.

-Use this command to build reusable paths to dependencies, scripts, or
+Use this command to build scripts using fixed paths to dependencies, files, or
 <abbr>data artifacts</abbr>.

 ## Options